Sboyle987/cloud-analytics-demo/README.md

 # Cloud Analytics Demo

 This repository contains scripts and configurations for a cloud analytics demo.
 Follow the steps below to set up the environment using Terraform, publish a Docker image, and configure additional resources.
+There are more detailed README's in each directory, this serves as an overview of the setup.

 ## Prerequisites